Optimal Allocation with Peer Information: Approximate Optimality and Ranking-based Mechanisms

 A crucial factor for the performance of ranking-based mechanisms is the impact that any individual agent's report has on their own rank.
 We refer to this impact as the informational size.
 Informational size is crucial since the mechanism may inefficiently withhold the good with high probability at type profiles where many agents have a unilateral misreport that raises their rank above the rank threshold.

 \begin{definition} For $\theta\in\Theta$, the \emph{informational size at $\theta$} is denoted $\delta(\theta)$ and is given by

 \end{definition}

 Informational size is small if no agent has a large influence on the peer values of a large fraction of other agents.
-Small informational size is a natural assumption in environments with many agents.
-We illustrate informally with two examples.
+Small informational size is a natural assumption in environments with many agents, as illustrated by the following two examples.

 \begin{example} Informational size is small if each agent only influences the peer values of few others (but possibly has a large influence on those).
 Suppose there is an underlying social network.
 For each $i$, let $N(i)$ denote agent $i$'s neighbors in the network.
 Agent $i$'s type is informative only about the values and types of their neighbors $N(i)$.
 If the network is sparse in the sense that the degree $\vert N(i)\vert$ of every agent $i$ is small relative to the size $n$ of the network, then informational size is also small since each agent's report only influences the peer values of their neighbors.
 (Specifically, agent $i$ can impact their own rank by at most $\vert N(i)\vert / n$.)
 Besides the examples given in the introduction, a sparse network may also arise from information acquisition constraints: for example, in peer review, each researcher cannot feasibly assess all other researchers. \end{example}